 About Hayal Akarsu

-I specifically track five forms of ‘social policing’ projects undertaken by the General Directorate of Security in Turkey: 1- reform of police education and training; 2- infusion of ‘social policing’ frameworks into practicum training that was made mandatory for every police on duty; 3- harmonization projects in relation to EU-entry negotiations, including the reform of governmental apparatuses, establishment of police complaint and oversight mechanisms, foundation of distinct policing branches concerned with human rights issues; 4- ‘social projects’ conducted by the Turkish National Police to distribute social assistance and welfare benefits to the participants; 5- community-oriented projects that aim to bring police and society together through ‘harmony’ meetings or via other social mediums.
-Overall, I explore the implementation of new conceptions and practices of security and their circulation in everyday life against a backdrop of increasing violence and insecurity.
-In contrast to studies that explore “police reforms” either as a success or a failure story, I underline how ethnographic attention on security and policing-based reforms provides a privileged vantage point to account for the understandings and experiences of the public coming into contact with policies and reform in everyday life.
-I take ‘social policing’ as an ‘anthropological question’ to understand securitization as a process, through which ‘social’, ‘natural’, and ‘emotional’ aspects of life are made into domains with security concerns and implications, contributing to literatures, debates and approaches at the nexus of work on the state, security, policing, violence and citizenship.
+I specifically track five forms of ‘social policing’ projects undertaken by the General Directorate of Security in Turkey: 1- reform of police education and training; 2- infusion of ‘social policing’ frameworks into practicum training that was made mandatory for every police on duty; 3- harmonization projects in relation to EU-entry negotiations, including the reform of governmental apparatuses, establishment of police complaint and oversight mechanisms, foundation of distinct policing branches concerned with human rights issues; 4- ‘social projects’ conducted by the Turkish National Police to distribute social assistance and welfare benefits to the citizens; 5- community-oriented projects that aim to bring police and society together through ‘harmony’ meetings or via other social mediums.

 I was awarded a Wenner-Gren Dissertation Fieldwork Grant for my research project, which is also supported by several other small-research grants provided by the School of Anthropology at U of A.